Qovery/qovery-client-javascript/docs/OrganizationApiTokenApi.md

 Create an organization api token

-Create an organization api token
+Create an organization api token.
+You can use the generated token to interact in a programmatic way with our API.

 ### Example